Live MCMXCIII

-Live MCMXCIII ("1993" in Roman numerals) is a live album by the reformed American rock band the Velvet Underground, released in 1993 by Sire Records.
+Live MCMXCIII ("1993" in Roman numerals) is a live album by the American rock band the Velvet Underground, released in 1993 by Sire Records.
 It was released simultaneously in single and double CD/cassette formats on October 26, 1993 (with the single CD being an abridged version).
+A VHS and laserdisc video album originally came out as well.
 In 2006, a DVD version of the concert was released as Velvet Redux Live MCMXCIII by Warner Music Vision and Rhino Home Video.